MP3 to Text Converter

 Supported Recognition Languages

-Auto-detect auto Language is detected automatically from the first seconds of the recording
+Auto-detect Language is detected automatically from the first seconds of the recording

 Technical Aspects of Transcription